arepkim/CAT-assignment/README.md

 # PDF to TXT Converter
-This project is a collaborative effort aimed at developing a user-friendly web application with a graphical interface using a web programming languages.
+This project is a collaborative effort between a team aiming in developing a user-friendly web application with a graphical interface using a web programming languages.
 The objective of this assignment is to set up a Linux Apache web server using Docker and create a seamless platform option allowing users to connvert PDF files to TXT files format and vice versa.

 # ⚙️ Prerequisite
-You will need [Docker Desktop](https://www.docker.com/products/docker-desktop/) in your system for this project to run properly
+User will need [Docker Desktop](https://www.docker.com/products/docker-desktop/) in your system for this project to run execute properly

 # 🔥 Getting Started
-To run this project, you will need to follow the given instructions:
+To run this project, you will need to follow the given instructions below:

   1. Open your daily terminal
   2. Navigate to the project folder